simonpercic/OkLog/README.md

     .build();
 ```

+### Builder options

+- `setBaseUrl(String url)`
+    Set the base url to prefix the logs with (if you're self-hosting [ResponseEcho](https://github.com/simonpercic/ResponseEcho)).
+    Defaults to an OpenShift hosted instance at: 'http://responseecho-simonpercic.rhcloud.com'

+- `setLogInterceptor(LogInterceptor logInterceptor)`
+    Set custom log interceptor to do your own logging.
+See [LogInterceptor](core/src/main/java/com/github/simonpercic/oklog/core/LogInterceptor.java) for details.

+- `useAndroidLog(boolean useAndroidLog)`
+    Use 'true' to use Android's Log methods for logging, instead of Timber.
+    Since Timber is an optional dependency, OkLog will use it only if it's included it in your app's dependencies.
+If not, it will default to Android's Log methods either way.

 ## Known limitations
 OkLog writes logs to Android's logging system, which has [a limited line length (~4000 chars)](http://stackoverflow.com/a/8899735).